nexageapps/AI/CONTRIBUTING.md

 # Contributing to AI & Machine Learning Roadmap

 Thank you for your interest in contributing!

+**About This Project:** This is a **personal learning repository** created by a student in the Master of Artificial Intelligence program at the University of Auckland.
+It's **not official university material** - just one student's study notes and implementations shared publicly to help fellow learners.

 This repository is built by students, for students, and we welcome contributions from the community.

 ## Table of Contents